 This chart is particularly useful in understanding how the Lean Startup Methodology fits into Design Thinking and Agile development.

-So, is Lean Startup Methodology still relevant in 2021?
+So, is Lean Startup Methodology still relevant today?

 The bottom line is that yes, nearly all the principals of Eric Ries’s Lean Startup Methodology are relevant and useful today.
 Not all of the recommendations are useful or even possible for all businesses, but that was never the point.
 If you read the Lean Startup, you’ll gain a clear understanding of the Lean Startup Methodology, and you’ll be able to apply those lessons to your business.